AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 No spam.
 Unsubscribe any time.

-A purchase order (PO) is more than an ordering tool — it is a financial commitment and a key internal control.
+A purchase order (PO) is more than an ordering tool.
+It is a financial commitment and a key internal control.
 Issuing a PO before goods or services are received creates an authorised spending record that your AP team can match against the supplier's invoice.
-Without a PO, there is no baseline to verify whether what arrived matches what was ordered, and at what agreed price.
+Without a PO, there is no baseline to verify whether what arrived matches what was ordered, and at what price.

-A compliant Australian PO should include a unique PO number, your business name and ABN, the supplier's details and ABN, a clear description of each line item with quantities and unit prices, the GST treatment, delivery address, expected delivery date, and any relevant payment terms.
-The PO number becomes the reference that links the order to the delivery note and the invoice throughout the AP process.
+A compliant Australian PO should include a unique PO number, your business name and ABN, the supplier's details and ABN, a clear description of each line item with quantities and unit prices, the GST treatment, delivery address, expected delivery date, and payment terms.
+The PO number becomes the reference linking the order to the delivery note and invoice throughout the AP process.

 How to use this PO generator

-- Set the expected delivery date and delivery address.
-These fields become the record your receiving team checks against.
+2. Set the expected delivery date and delivery address.

-- Download the PDF and send to your supplier.
-File a copy so your AP team can match the incoming invoice against it.
+4. Download the PDF and send to your supplier.
+File a copy for AP matching.

 Is a PO legally binding in Australia?

-A PO becomes a legally binding contract when the supplier accepts it — either by signing, acknowledging it in writing, or by fulfilling the order.
-Many disputes about quantity, price, or delivery arise because there was no PO, or the PO terms were not clearly stated.
+A PO becomes a legally binding contract when the supplier accepts it, either by signing, acknowledging it in writing, or by fulfilling the order.
+Many disputes arise because there was no PO or the terms were unclear.
 A well-drafted PO protects both parties.

 Should GST be shown on a purchase order?

 Yes.
-Showing the GST amount on the PO sets clear expectations and makes invoice matching easier.
-If the supplier's invoice shows a different GST amount, that discrepancy is caught early rather than during reconciliation.
-Note that a PO is not itself a tax invoice — you still need a valid tax invoice from your supplier to claim GST input tax credits.
+Showing the GST amount sets clear expectations and makes invoice matching easier.
+If the supplier's invoice shows a different GST amount, the discrepancy is caught early.
+Note that a PO is not a tax invoice.
+You still need a valid tax invoice from the supplier to claim GST input tax credits.

-What happens when an invoice doesn't match the PO?
+What happens when an invoice does not match the PO?

-If the invoice value, quantity, or description doesn't match the PO, the invoice should be held and queried with the supplier before payment is released.
-Common causes include price changes, partial deliveries, or data entry errors.
-Having a defined exception process — rather than just paying and adjusting later — prevents overpayments and simplifies your audit trail.
+The invoice should be held and queried with the supplier before payment.
+Common causes: price changes, partial deliveries, or data entry errors.
+Having a defined exception process prevents overpayments and simplifies your audit trail.
+Use the invoice dispute letter generator if the discrepancy requires formal communication.